 Can I compete in this tournament from home?

-Yes, tests will be returned as it's expected of invitational tournaments.
+Yes, tests will be released publicly and the graded tests for will be released to the respective teams as it's expected of invitational tournaments.

 Will there be an awards ceremony?
 Will there be medals?